rl-institut/super-repo/CONTRIBUTING.md

 - Divide your feature into small logical units
 - Start to write the documentation or a docstring
+- Write a unit test that covers the desired outputs and possible errors
 - Don't rush, have the commit messages in mind
 - Add your changes to the CHANGELOG.md